dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 In most cases, checking the data quality of an asset will require multiple checks.

-The example below defines two asset checks on an asset using the `multi_asset_check` decorator.
+The example below defines two asset checks using the `multi_asset_check` decorator:
 - one that fails if the `order_id` column of the asset contains a null value.
 - another one that fails if the `item_id` column of the asset contains a null value.